-- 1) Replanting Location Requirements - a) Property owners shall not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility). - b) Replacement trees shall not interfere with any present or planned overhead or underground utility. - c) Replacement trees if planted within an easement shall not interfere with the use of that easement. - d) Replacement trees shall not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee. - e) Where possible, replacement trees shall be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree.
+- 1) Replanting Location Requirements - (a) Property owners shall not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility). - (b) Replacement trees shall not interfere with any present or planned overhead or underground utility. - (c) Replacement trees shall not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee.

-- f) If all of the replacement trees cannot be replaced on-site, the applicant shall contribute to the tree mitigation account in an amount established by resolution. - 2) Replacement trees should be size appropriate for the parcel. - a) The replanting design shall provide adequate space for root and crown development and is subject to the approval of the Building's Official or his/her designee. - b) The schedule in the following table indicates the number of replacement trees in the mitigation plan.
-If the number of replacement trees is in conflict with other Sections of this ordinance, then a per-tree fee will be paid by the permit applicant to the City's tree mitigation account.
-The tree mitigation account fee schedule will be determined by the City Council set by resolution. - i) Replacement hardwood trees minimum of 33% DBH of the removed trees preferably from the recommended tree list. - ii) Replacement palm trees minimum of 33% DBH of the removed tree or an equivalent of three (3) palm trees.
+- (d) Where possible, replacement trees shall be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree. - (e) If all of the replacement trees cannot be replaced on-site, the applicant shall contribute to the tree mitigation account in an amount established by resolution.

+2) Replacement trees should be size appropriate for the parcel.

+- (a) The replanting design shall provide adequate space for root and crown development and is subject to the approval of the Building's Official or his/her designee. - (b) The schedule in the following table indicates the number of replacement trees in the mitigation plan.
+If the number of replacement trees is in conflict with other sections of this ordinance, then a per-tree fee will be paid by the permit applicant to the City's tree mitigation account.
+The tree mitigation account fee schedule will be determined by the City Council set by resolution. - i) Replacement hardwood trees minimum of 33% DBH of the removed trees preferably from the recommended tree list. - ii) Replacement palm trees shall follow the Replacement Tree: Palm Schedule below.